 Frequent hand washing and surface cleaning is recommended.
 Disinfection should be performed in work areas where a COVID-19 exposure has been reported.

-Additional guidelines, including those related to the daily screening survey, weekly COVID-19 testing for faculty, students, and staff with approved COVID-19 vaccine exceptions and exemptions, and the “COVID-19 Returning to Work Training” course required by Cal/OSHA and the California Department of Public Health, are outlined on the Return to Campus Requirements page.
+Additional guidelines, including those related to weekly COVID-19 testing for faculty, students, and staff with approved COVID-19 vaccine exceptions and exemptions, and the “COVID-19 Returning to Work Training” course required by Cal/OSHA and the California Department of Public Health, are outlined on the Campus Requirements page.

 Human Resources’ Guidance for Staff and Supervisors During COVID-19 Impacts provides information and resources for staff and supervisors.
 Links on the page are updated as announcements are made and new information becomes available.